ghimirear/employee-directory/README.md

 # Technologies used
 - react
 - axios
-- react-dom
+- html
-- react-scripts
+- css
-- web-vitals
+- bootstrap

 # How to start
 On command line type **npx create-react-app** app-name